 The best part is that the book is well-organized into various sections to make it easy to find what you’re looking for in under a minute.
 Listening, speaking, reading, writing, grammar, review, icebreakers, 4-skills, etc.

 The book is available in both digital and print formats.
 Keep a copy on the bookshelf in your office and use it a handy reference guide.
 Or, take it with you to your favourite coffee shop for lesson planning on the go.
 Yes, it really is that easy to have better ESL classes.

 Check it out on Amazon, but only if you want to get yourself a dose of ESL awesome in your life:

 Have your Say about ESL Health and Wellness Activities

 What are your thoughts about these ideas for an ESL health lesson?
-Do you have a go-to game or activity for this unit?
+Do you have a go-to game or activity for the wellness unit?
 Leave a comment below and we’d love to hear from you.

 Also be sure to give this article a share on Pinterest, Facebook, or Twitter.
 It’ll help other busy teachers, like yourself, find this useful teaching resource.